containers/toolbox/CONTRIBUTING.md

 # Reporting Bugs

-## Before Submiting a Bug Report
+## Before Submitting a Bug Report

 - Check if your issue is already reported in our [bug tracker](https://github.com/containers/toolbox/issues)
-  - If the issue is already reported and is marked as **OPEN**, comment on it and if possible and needed, share info about the issue just as if you were submiting a new issue
+  - If the issue is already reported and is marked as **OPEN**, comment on it and if possible and needed, share info about the issue just as if you were submitting a new issue
   - If the issue is marked as **CLOSED**, check if your version of Toolbox is up-to-date or if there are some steps, described in the closed issue, that you should follow.
 If you are still experiencing the issue, please file a